Beaverdell Top Experiences

 The Beaverdell Hotel, Canada’s longest continuously operating hotel, burned to the ground in 2011.
 There are still plenty of charming buildings in town, including the General Store and the Old Fashioned Ice Cream Parlour.

-Biking enthusiasts love the easy access to the Trans Canada Trail that connects Beaverdell to the Okanagan and Kootenay Regions.
+Biking enthusiasts love the easy access to the Great Trail that connects Beaverdell to the Okanagan and Kootenay Regions.
 The trail is visible from the main street, and provides endless hours of cycling enjoyment.
 Imagine cycling former rail beds that connected communities during the mining boom.
 After a long day, re-energize with a warm meal and quiet rest at one of the local tenting and RV Parks.

 Trapping Creek Discovery Tour